polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 Many validators will charge 0% or near 0% commission to bootstrap themselves at first, with plans to raise that over time.
 It can be helpful to elaborate on these plans in the future.
-For example "_after x amount of months in the active set with 0% commission, we plan to increase it to 1%_."
+For example "_after x amount of months in the active set with 0% commission, it is planned to increase it to 1%_."

 #### Rewards

-Another factor to consider is that claiming rewards for both the validator and the nominator is not automatic.
+Another factor to consider is that claiming rewards for both the validator and the nominator isn't automatic.
 Rewards must be claimed manually or set up in an automated way.
 Validators are suggested to claim rewards on behalf of their nominators and be transparent about how often claiming will happen.
 A nominator may be more likely to stake with a validator that claims rewards daily instead